Perpetuous Dreamer

-Perpetuous Dreamer was an alias of Armin van Buuren, which is known for the song "The Sound Of Goodbye".
-The track, which was co-produced with Raz Nitzan, went to number one on the US dance chart.
+Perpetuous Dreamer was an alias of Armin van Buuren, which is known for the song "The Sound of Goodbye".
+The track, which was co-produced with Fuel 2 Fire, went to number one on the US dance chart.
 As with most early electronic music releases in the pre internet era, the use of aliases has created very confusing names for the mixes over the years of re-releasing tracks.

 Discography

 The discography below aims to collect the releases by Armin van Buuren on this alias.
 Several other artists have also remixed the tracks but are not listed.